Eye Exams in Milwaukee

 Vision and learning are more connected than most people realize.
 Poor eyesight creates roadblocks for reading, writing and comprehension.
 Almost everything explained in a classroom is presented in some sort of visual medium and poor vision makes learning challenging.
 But before school is even a consideration, a child’s eyes must grow accordingly just like everything else.

-A parent should schedule an eye exam based on AOA’s recommendations:
+A parent should schedule an eye exam with our optometrists based on AOA’s recommendations:

 - Birth to 24 months: eye exam at 6 months